risk-first/website/menagerie/Feature-Risk.md

 You could argue that the choice of _platform_ is also going to limit access:  <!-- tweet-start -->writing code for XBox-only leaves PlayStation owners out in the cold.
 This is _largely_ [Feature Access Risk](Feature-Risk#feature-access-risk), though [Dependency Risk](Dependency-Risk) is related here.<!-- tweet-end -->

-In Marketing, minimising [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product is for, and tailoring it to that particular market.
+In marketing terms, minimising [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product is for, and tailoring it to that particular market.
 For developers, increasing [Feature Access](#feature-access-risk) means increasing complexity:  you have to deliver the software on more platforms, localised in more languages, with different configurations of features.
 Mitigating [Feature Access Risk](#feature-access-risk) therefore means increased effort and complexity (which we'll come to later).

 ### Market Risk